Mandatory Health Insurance for Long-Stay Foreigners, aged 50 Years or older. Covid-19 Coverage.

 Original coverage proposed in 2019 up to mid-2021 : Insurance coverage should be for at least 400,000 baht in inpatient expenses, and 40,000 baht in outpatient expenses.

-A website of a (we think) newly established association, the Thai General Insurance Association, was put online, with links to local insurance companies that have apparently especially created new health insurance policies for the government initiated insurance schemes.
-More about this later.
+A website of a (we think) newly established association, the Thai General Insurance Association, has been put online, with links to local insurance companies that have apparently especially created new health insurance policies for the government initiated insurance scheme.

-The reasoning is simple : Some foreigners do not pay their bills after using medical services in Thailand.
+The reasoning is simple : Some foreigners did not pay their bills after using medical services in Thailand.
 As reported in the Nation Newspaper dd.
 May 2019, a representative of the International Health Division (Health Service Support Department), stated that foreigners incurred non-paid medical bills amounting to 349 million baht and 305 million baht respectively in 2017 and 2018.
 Nowhere is it clear however how much of these unpaid bills were incurred by long-stay foreigners and how much by 'regular' tourists, which are more numerous.
 Personally, we were quite surprised to notice that up to a fifth of foreign visitors using medical services, did not pay for them.
 (565,000 out of 3.3 million visits in 2017 ; 680,000 out of 3.42 million visits in 2018).

 Some easy mathematics : If one compares the number of unpaid visits, with the money amount of unpaid medical bills, we are talking about around 500 baht (!!!) per visit.
 We would not be surprised if some errors had slipped into the numbers provided by the Health Ministry.

 In any case, if the non-paid medical bills amounted to 349 million baht and 305 million baht for the years 2017 and 2018, we are clearly talking about rather small amounts of money, maybe not quite necessitating a drastic scheme as outlined below.

 Entrance to Bumrungrad Hospital.
 Very popular with foreigners.
 Make sure you look into your wallet before checking in, even with the 'mandatory' health insurance.

 Thai Health Insurance Public Co.
 Ltd. (see below)